-7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder, and Impact on Looked After Children)
+7.4 Other implications (where significant) - i.e. Staff, Health, Sustainability, Crime and Disorder)

 As highlighted above the Council has a number of statutory obligations in respect of the prevention of illegal activities, this report addresses the interactions between Member engagement and oversight leading to the Councils responsibilities for the consideration of Crime and Disorder.